ECTLab/oakestra-hca/cluster_orchestrator/horizontal-autoscaler/README.md

 ## Overview

-The `cluster_orchestrator/horizontal-autoscaler` is a Kubernetes-native service responsible for monitoring and managing service scaling within a single cluster.
-It dynamically adjusts the number of service replicas based on real-time CPU, memory, and custom metrics.
+The `cluster_orchestrator/horizontal-autoscaler` is a critical component of a distributed auto-scaling system, responsible for dynamically adjusting the number of service replicas within a specific cluster.
+This ensures optimal resource utilization and maintains application performance based on real-time metrics.

-This document provides an in-depth guide on the functionality, setup, and operation of the cluster-level horizontal auto-scaler.
+This document provides a comprehensive guide to understanding, configuring, and using the cluster-level horizontal auto-scaler.

 ---

 ## Features

-- **Per-Cluster Auto-Scaling**: Adjusts replicas within a single Kubernetes cluster.
+- **Cluster-Specific Auto-Scaling**: Independently manages scaling within a single cluster.
-- **Persistence with MongoDB**: Stores scaling configurations and historical data.
+- **Persistent State Storage with MongoDB**: Ensures continuity across restarts.
+- **Real-Time Monitoring**: Tracks container CPU, memory, and other metrics.
-- **Threshold-Based Scaling**: Uses CPU and memory thresholds to scale services.
+- **Threshold-Based Scaling**: Adjusts replicas based on preconfigured thresholds.
-- **Auto-Recovery**: Restores scaling configurations on restart.
-- **Cluster-Wide Load Balancing**: Distributes workloads efficiently.
-- **Event-Driven Scaling**: Reacts to workload surges dynamically.
+- **Event-Driven Scaling**: Responds dynamically to workload spikes.
-- **Concurrency Management**: Uses multi-threading for efficient monitoring.
+- **Auto-Recovery**: Resumes previous scaling tasks upon restart.
+- **Logging and Debugging**: Provides extensive logs for monitoring and troubleshooting.

 ---

 ## Architecture

-The cluster orchestrator operates as follows:
+The cluster orchestrator operates at the individual cluster level and performs the following tasks:

-1. **Collects Metrics** from monitored services.
-2. **Analyzes Thresholds** to determine scaling actions.
-3. **Communicates with Kubernetes** to scale services.
-4. **Persists Scaling Data** in MongoDB for recovery.
-5. **Reinstates Scaling Operations** after restarts.
+1. **Monitors running containers** to track CPU and memory utilization.
+2. **Stores and retrieves scaling configurations** from MongoDB.
+3. **Decides scaling actions** based on threshold rules.
+4. **Communicates with the root orchestrator**, if present, for cross-cluster coordination.
+5. **Automatically recovers and resumes scaling** based on stored states.

 ### Components

-- **Service Monitor**: Collects and processes service metrics.
-- **Scaling Decision Engine**: Determines when to scale services up or down.
+- **Scaling Controller**: Manages decision-making for scaling up or down.
-- **MongoDB Storage**: Stores configurations and operational state.
-- **Kubernetes Controller**: Interacts with Kubernetes API to modify replicas.
-- **Recovery Mechanism**: Restores previously running auto-scalers.
+- **MongoDB Storage Layer**: Maintains persistent scaling data.
+- **Container Monitor**: Collects real-time service metrics.
+- **Logging Mechanism**: Records operational details for auditing and debugging.

 ---